 Mayonnaise has always been one of my favorite condiments, but while the store bought stuff is a convenient and cheap option, it is filled with such nastiness as soybean or vegetable oil, preservatives and chemicals.

-This homemade, healthy mayonnaise on the other hand is packed with protein and good fats, and tastes incredible!
+My homemade, healthy mayo on the other hand is packed with protein and good fats, and it tastes delicious!
 This Mayonnaise Recipe is simple to make and is a healthy addition to a tuna or chicken salad.
-Though there are now, thankfully, some great store bought mayo options (especially this avocado oil based mayo), I still prefer the homemade version when I have time to make it!
+Though there are now, thankfully, some great store bought mayo options (especially this avocado oil based mayo), I still prefer the homemade version when I have time to make it.

 Please note: it is very important that all the ingredients are at room temperature for this recipe.
 Having ingredients that are too hot or too cold can cause the mayo to separate or not emulsify.
 Any oils can be used for this, though I prefer coconut, olive, walnut or other healthy oils.
 MCT oil can also be used in place of coconut oil if you don’t like the coconut oil flavor.
 If you don’t like a coconut flavor and prefer a more traditional “mayo taste” you can use pure (not extra virgin) olive oil.

 - 1 TBSP lemon juice or apple cider vinegar